Dollar coin (United States): Susan B. Anthony dollar (1979–1981; 1999)

 From 1979 to 1981, and again in 1999, the Mint produced Anthony Dollars depicting women's suffrage activist Susan B. Anthony (also designed by Frank Gasparro).
-Anthony thus became the first historical female person portrayed on circulating U.S. coinage.
+Anthony thus became the first historic woman portrayed on circulating U.S. coinage.
 Many earlier circulating coins had featured images of women via allegorical figures such as Peace or Liberty; Spain's Queen Isabella appeared on the 1893 Columbian Exposition quarter dollar but the coin was not intended for general circulation.
-The Anthony dollars, like the Eisenhower dollars, were made from a copper-nickel clad.
+The Anthony dollars, like the Eisenhower dollars, were made from a copper-nickel clad copper core.
 The 1981 coins were issued for collectors only but occasionally show up in circulation.

 The Anthony dollar, because of its color, size, and design, was often confused with the quarter.
 It was never popular and production was suspended after 1981.
 In 1999, it was struck again when Treasury reserves of the coin were low and the Sacagawea dollar was still a year away from production.
 While reserves of the coins were high, the coins were most often seen in vending machines, transit systems, and post offices.